c0d3runn3r/gnomalies/README.md

 **Returns**: <code>Promise</code> - promise that resolves when the action is complete
 **Throws**:

-- <code>Error</code> error if the anomaly is not in a preaction state
+- <code>Error</code> error if the anomaly is not in a preaction state or system is undefined

 **Emits**: [<code>activity</code>](#Anomaly+event_activity)